acertainbluecat/VRCPlayersOnlyMirror/VRCPlayersOnlyMirrorSDK2/Assets/VRCPlayersOnlyMirror/Readme-EN.md

   - Particles, additive materials etc will have black outlines
   - Opening the menu will cause the mirror transparency to temporarily be disabled
   - Transparent materials behind or in front of the mirror may overwrite or be overwritten by the mirror, adjusting the render queue can help, or as a last resort using stencils.

+# Updates

+#### 4th Feb 2020

+  - Added Cutout variant.
+This version shouldn't have issues with transparent objects behind/infront of the mirror and should be used if you don't need transparency.